 - Don’t forget to bring a set of cutlery and a reusable food container if you know you’re grabbing takeaway or leftovers.

-- Ask kindly for no straws when you’re out and about for a drink.
+- Ask for alternatives to plastic straws (bamboo or paper) or no straws when you’re out and about for a drink.

 - Shop at markets to avoid single-use plastic in the grocery store.
 My area has a farmer’s market on Sundays so I try to buy most of my groceries there without packaging.
 Plus it’s extra yummy.